lexicalunit/dotfiles/bin/README.md

     --all-formats                    Download all available video formats
     --prefer-free-formats            Prefer free video formats unless a specific one is requested -F, --list-formats               List all available formats
-    --youtube-skip-dash-manifest     Do not download the DASH manifests and related data on YouTube videos --merge-output-format FORMAT     If a merge is required (e.g. bestvideo+bestaudio), output to given container format.
-One of mkv, mp4, ogg, webm, flv.
-Ignored if no merge is required
+    --youtube-skip-dash-manifest     Do not download the DASH manifest on YouTube videos --merge-output-format FORMAT     If a merge is required (e.g. bestvideo+bestaudio), output to given container format.
+One of mkv, mp4, ogg, webm, flv.Ignored if no merge is required

   Subtitle Options:
     --write-sub                      Write subtitle file